-- 2 If you are using an external device (ex.
-Blu-ray player, game console, etc.), connect it to the sound bar via an HDMI cable. - If you purchased the rear speakers and wireless receiver separately, connect the rear speakers to the wireless receiver via a speaker cable.
-When connecting the rear speakers to the wireless receiver, connect the black striped cable to the negative terminal of each speaker and the remaining cable to the positive terminal of each speaker. - 4 Connect to power in the following order: wireless subwoofer → wireless receiver → sound bar.
+- 2) If you are using an external device (ex.
+Blu-ray player, game console, etc.), connect it to the sound bar via an HDMI cable. - 3 Connect to power in the following order. wireless subwoofer → wireless rear speakers → sound bar.
 Then, turn on the sound bar.
-When the connection is automatically established with the sound bar, the LEDs on the wireless subwoofer and the wireless receiver will light up in green.
+When the connection is automatically established with the sound bar, the LEDs on the wireless subwoofer and wireless rear speakers will light up in green.